 - Member of Mercosur, preferential trade relations with the EU and the United States

-- Economy vulnerable to commodity prices (soybeans, beef, dairy products, wood, rice)
+- Vulnerability to commodity prices (soybeans, beef, dairy products, wood, rice)

-- Dependent on Argentinian, Brazilian and Chinese economic conditions
+- Dependent on Argentinian, Brazilian (tourism) and Chinese (commodities) economic conditions

 - Inadequate transport infrastructure